NeuroJSON/zmat/README.rst

-             'type': the class of the input array 'size': the dimensions of the input array 'byte': the number of bytes per element in the input array 'status': the zlib function return value, including potential error codes (<0)
+             'type': the class of the input array 'size': the dimensions of the input array 'byte': the number of bytes per element in the input array 'method': a copy of the 3rd input indicating the encoding method 'status': the zlib function return value, including potential error codes (<0)

   example: